A recent study reveals men are adopting a plant-based diet after turning 40 to better their health.

 “Whilst I was lying in my local hospital waiting to be discharged after the ECG I realised there was the only person responsible for my health and that was me.
 In 2013 I changed from being vegetarian to vegan overnight after seeing the movie Peaceable Kingdom.
 It opened my eyes to the real damage caused by the dairy industry.”

-Rob has witness first-hand the health-affirming benefits of adopting a plant-based diet:
+Rob has witnessed first-hand the health-affirming benefits of adopting a plant-based diet:

 “The benefits of my vegan lifestyle are probably too many to mention here but for me the main ones are an increased athletic ability and reduction in recovery time between training and events.
 I was ready for a fifth day in the saddle after reaching Brussels from London in 4 days in 2016.
 Best of all – I’m much faster than my meat-eating friends!”